-The Freedom of Information (FOI) Act 2000 and Environmental Information Regulations EIR) 2004 give anyone the right to ask for any information held by a public authority, which includes this Council, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so.
-We respond to such requests in a timely and impartial manner and in line with the legislation, proactively publish information on our Website.
+The Freedom of Information (FOI) Act 2000 and Environmental Information Regulations (EIR) 2004 give anyone the right to ask for any information held by a public authority, which includes this Council, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so.
+We respond to such requests in a timely and impartial manner and in line with the legislation, and proactively publish information via the Publication Scheme on our Website.